What is my face shape? Use this guide to find out what glasses suit you

 The purpose of the glasses will make a difference to the style that you select.
 For example, sunglass styles are often larger than clear glasses.
 Sports glasses should typically be more hard-wearing to withstand high-level physical activity.
-If you wear reading glasses, you might also want to find a style that complements your face shape — though the aesthetic element may be less critical.
+If you wear reading glasses, you might also want to find a style that complements your facial features and shape — though the aesthetic element may be less critical.

 SEE RELATED: The best glasses for a heart-shaped face